the-dotify-project/dotify/README.md

 PosixPath('SAINt JHN - 5 Thousand Singles.mp3')
 ```

-Feel free to check the [examples](/examples) folder for more use case!
+Feel free to check the [examples](/examples) folder for more use cases!

 ## Features